SaraMagits/apex-documentation/studies/index.md

 `git fetch origin` and then repeat the steps in the above procedure starting from `# Checkout 'all-results' branch`.

+On Windows, results from a public study can be found under C:\Users\u…\AppData\Local\ExpORL\APEX\apexstudies\(name of the study).
+AppData is a hidden folder so you need to type this link to be able to access it.

 Security
 --------